- Updated: 13 August 2018

-Just like most WBCCI activities, Caravans are informal.
+Just like most WB Airstream club activities, caravans are informal.
 However, they do travel through many areas of the country, a wide range of altitudes and weather conditions, and sometimes for a significant amount of time.
 You should be prepared for any eventuality – from very hot to very cold and wet.
 Layering always is best and it is the most practical way to pack clothing for your trip.
-Sometimes the final Banquet for a Caravan is a more formal affair so you should consider bringing something a little more formal (Sport coat for men, dress or nice slacks for women).
-OH – don’t forget your camera.
+Sometimes the final banquet for a Caravan is a more formal affair so you should consider bringing something a little more formal (Sport coat for men, dress or nice slacks for women).
+Oh, don’t forget your camera.

-We do not bring a mechanic on WBCCI Caravans so your Airstream and tow vehicle should be in top condition before you arrive.
+We do not bring a mechanic on WB Airstream Club Caravans so your Airstream and tow vehicle should be in top condition before you arrive.
 Make sure you have checked the brakes, wheel bearings, belts and hoses, and have good tires and spare (be sure to check the air pressure in the spare).
 Check to see your cooling system is clean and in good condition.
 Check your hitch ball regularly for tightness, cracks, and broken welds.
 Check hitch platform bolts and wheel lugs.
 Be sure you have working fire extinguishers, good batteries, and that your water pump, water heater, and refrigerator work well.
-Gas bottles should be full and have current certification.
+Propane gas bottles should be full and have current certification.

 You should carry, at a minimum: 1 25ft and 1 50ft 5/8in dia.
-Non-toxic (white) water hose, 2 free flowing Y’s with caps, 1 shut off Y, 10ft (min) sewer hose, 1 short and 1 long (25ft min) sanitary drain hose (non white), a 2 gallon waste water container or bucket, wheel chocks, leveling blocks, tow cable, highway hazard safety triangles, 50ft electrical extension (10 or 12 gage), and a water pressure regulator.
+Non-toxic (white) water hose, 2 free flowing Y’s with caps, 1 shut off Y, 10ft (min) sewer hose, 1 short and 1 long (25ft min) sanitary drain hose (non white), a 2-gallon waste water container or bucket, wheel chocks, leveling blocks, tow cable, highway hazard safety triangles, 50 ft. electrical extension (10 or 12 gauge), and a water pressure regulator.
 Mark all loose equipment with your member number.